New Release by Manzanita Writers Press

 Thousands of haiku later, this poetic form has become a daily journey in which the author explores and translates the natural world and the inner world of introspection.
 Whether or not you write haiku, you will be able to appreciate their accessibility and simplicity and find yourself opening doors and windows to companionable thoughts and feelings.

-What others have said about her book:
+What others have said about the book:

 Linda Toren has graced readers with her haiku meditations on the world—both the natural world and the chaotic one that humans have wrought.
 Her poems take us on a seasonal journey through pine forests and chicken coops, through road-side sweet peas, on ravens’ wings, and through the dreams and puzzlement of modern life.
 Toren’s careful attention allows the reader a window into her love and compassion for these worlds, in all their flawed wonder.
 One haiku reads “How do I gather/ the threads of my life into/ some kind of order?”
 Lucky for us, in this collection, Linda Toren does just that, and the order revealed is deeply personal, poignant, and beautiful.